tnichols217/notes/CSDS 391/Textbook/6 - Adversarial Search.md

 ##### Non-zero-sum

 - There are possibly mutually beneficial moves
-- Both players will strive for a mutually
+- Both players will strive for a mutually winning game if this was true

+####